HaxeFlixel/flixel-ui/README.md

 ```

 ###6. ```<group>```
 Creates a FlxGroup (specifically a FlxUIGroup) that you can assign widgets to.
-Note that you do NOT add things to a group by making widget tags as child xml nodes to the \<group\> tag, but by setting the "group" attribute in a widget tag to the group's id.
+Note that you do NOT add things to a group by making widget tags as child xml nodes to the \<group\> tag, but by setting the "group" attribute in a widget tag to the group's name.

 Groups are stacked in the order you define them, with those at the top of the file created first, and thus stacked "underneath" those that come later.

-A group tag takes one attribute - id.
+A group tag takes one attribute - name.
 Just define your groups somewhere in the order you want them to stack, then add widgets to them by setting the group attribute to the ids you want.

 ###7. ```<align>```
 Dynamically aligns, centers, and/or spaces objects relative to one another.